[Compare · Static / JAMstack Hosting]

 • Lambda@Edge SSR support

-• $200 new-account credit (12 months)
+• $200 new-account credit for 12 months

 – Cons

-• Pricing split across 4-5 metered axes
+• Pricing split across multiple axes

 • Bills easy to misforecast

-• Console UX is heavy and intimidating
+• Console UX is intimidating

-• Free Tier is now time-limited, not perpetual
+• Free Tier is time-limited, not perpetual

 Bunny.net4 pros · 4 cons